Rheumatoid arthritis can affect the hip joints in a similar way to other joints, causing stiffness, swelling, and pain.

-RA can be difficult to diagnose because it can mimic other diseases like lupus and fibromyalgia, in the early stage.
+RA can be difficult to diagnose because it can mimic other diseases like lupus and fibromyalgia, in the early stages.
 There isn’t one single test to diagnose this condition.
 Even so, blood tests can check for autoantibodies and for markers of inflammation.

 There’s no cure for rheumatoid arthritis, but treatment is available to reduce inflammation and stop the progression of the disease.

 A number of medications can be used to treat RA.
-Those include:
+These include:

-- OTC pain relievers.
-If symptoms are mild, over-the-counter nonsteroidal anti-inflammatory medications can help manage inflammation and pain.
+- Anti-inflammatory medications.
+If symptoms are mild, over-the-counter (OTC) nonsteroidal anti-inflammatory medications can help manage inflammation and pain.
 These include ibuprofen (Motrin) and naproxen sodium (Aleve).

 - Corticosteroids.
 These are very effective at reducing pain and inflammation.
 Steroids are available orally, or your doctor can administer a steroid injection in your hip.
 Your doctor may prescribe a corticosteroid for a brief period for severe flares, or as a bridge until other medication is effective.
 They’re not recommended as a long-term treatment due to side effects.

 - DMARDs: Disease-modifying anti-rheumatic drugs (DMARDs) decrease inflammation and stop the progression of rheumatoid arthritis.
 Options include methotrexate (Trexall), leflunomide (Arava), tofacitinib (Xeljanz), or hydroxychloroquine (Plaquenil).

 - Biologics.
 If the above therapies aren’t effective, your doctor may recommend a biologic, or targeted therapy.
 This newer class of anti-rheumatic drugs works by targeting specific parts of the immune system that trigger an inflammatory response.
 Biologics can be used alone or combined with other DMARDs.

-Therapy and home remedies may also provide some relief from joint pain, although these remedies don’t stop the progression of the disease.
+Therapy and home remedies may also provide some relief from joint pain, but these remedies don’t stop the progression of the disease.

 Exercise and home remedies